 Trading with NAGA Trader by following and/or copying or replicating the trades of other traders involves high levels of risks, even when following and/or copying or replicating the top-performing traders.
 Such risks include the risk that you may be following/copying the trading decisions of possibly inexperienced/unprofessional traders, or traders whose ultimate purpose or intention, or financial status may differ from yours.
 Before making an investment decision, you should rely on your own assessment of the person making the trading decisions and the terms of all the legal documentation.

-Restricted countries: NAGA Group AG does not provide services for the residents of certain countries, such as Afghanistan, Albania, American Samoa, Anguilla, Australia, Barbados, Belgium, Bermuda, British Antarctic Territory, British Indian Ocean Territory, British Virgin Islands, Burkina Faso, Cambodia, Canada (including Quebec), Cayman Islands, Central African Republic, Congo, Democratic People's Republic of Korea, Democratic Republic of the Congo, Falkland Islands, Gibraltar, Guam, Haiti, Iran, Iraq, Isle of Man, Israel, Jamaica, Jordan, Libyan Arab Jamahiriya, Mali, Monaco, Montserrat, Morocco, Mozambique, Myanmar, Nicaragua, Philippines, Pitcairn Island, Russian Federation, San Marino, Senegal, Serbia, Somalia, South Georgia and the South Islands, South Sudan, Sri Lanka, St. Helena, St. Helena dependencies (Ascension Island, Tristan da Cunha), Syrian Arab Republic, Tanzania, Trinidad and Tobago, Tunisia, Turkey, Turks and Caicos Islands, Uganda, Ukraine, United Kingdom, US Minor Islands, US Virgin Islands, USA, Vanuatu, Yemen, Zimbabwe.
+Restricted countries: NAGA Group AG does not provide services for the residents of certain countries, such as Afghanistan, Albania, American Samoa, Anguilla, Australia, Barbados, Belgium, Bermuda, British Antarctic Territory, British Indian Ocean Territory, British Virgin Islands, Burkina Faso, Cambodia, Canada (including Quebec), Cayman Islands, Central African Republic, Congo, Democratic People's Republic of Korea, Democratic Republic of the Congo, Falkland Islands, Gibraltar, Guam, Haiti, Iran, Iraq, Isle of Man, Israel, Japan, Jamaica, Jordan, Libyan Arab Jamahiriya, Mali, Monaco, Montserrat, Morocco, Mozambique, Myanmar, Nicaragua, Philippines, Pitcairn Island, Puerto Rico, Russian Federation, San Marino, Senegal, Serbia, Somalia, South Georgia and the South Islands, South Sudan, Sri Lanka, St. Helena, St. Helena dependencies (Ascension Island, Tristan da Cunha), Syrian Arab Republic, Tanzania, Trinidad and Tobago, Tunisia, Turkey, Turks and Caicos Islands, Uganda, Ukraine, United Kingdom, US Minor Islands, US Virgin Islands, USA, Vanuatu, Yemen, Zimbabwe.